hed-standard/hed-examples/docs/source/HedOnlineTools.md

   - Select the HED version.
  - Upload a spreadsheet file (`.tsv` or `.xlsx`).
  - Select a worksheet if necessary.
- - Check the columns that contain HED information and should be validated.
+ - Check the columns that contain HED strings to be converted to short form.
  - Click the `Process` button.

 **Returns:**